leandromonaco/digital-knowledge-garden/pages/Email Templates.md

 - Our team typically starts the day at 9:00 AM, with a stand-up meeting at 9:30 AM.
 This is a short meeting where everyone shares what they're working on for the day.
 - Your team leader is [team leader name] and they will be your primary point of contact.
 Feel free to reach out to them with any questions you have.
 - We have a slack channel for the team where we communicate throughout the day.
 Make sure to join and introduce yourself to the team!
+- To help you get up to speed and integrated into the team as quickly as possible, I have put together an onboarding plan for your first few weeks with us.
+-

-  Again, welcome to the team!
+- Again, welcome to the team!
 I'm looking forward to working with you.

   Best,
   [Your Name]